Research Projects

 One of the laboratories projects seeks to determine whether alcohol dependence leads to remodeling of functional connections in the brain and to identify a causal role for novel brain regions and pathways that are involved in the motivation for excessive drinking and withdrawal symptoms.
 This project uses a well-established mouse model of alcohol dependence (two-bottle choice/chronic intermittent ethanol vapor [CIE]), chemogenetics, and cutting-edge whole-brain imaging (iDISCO+) in combination with graph theory analysis of neural network properties.
 We have previously shown that alcohol dependence alters neuronal networks to restructure the brain and severely reduce brain modularity.
 Additionally, we identified several brain regions that have been overlooked previously in research related to alcohol abstinence and drinking behavior.
 These regions include: the tuberal nucleus, parasubthalamic nucleus, cortical amygdala, and intercalated amygdala.
 The lab plans to examine these brain regions using chemogenetic disruption in order to assess whether these regions are critically important in the motivation for excessive alcohol drinking and withdrawal symptoms.

-Understanding brain activity associated with oxycodone withdrawal
+Understanding behavior and brain activity associated with opioid withdrawal

 drugs-3874188_1280.png